benjamin-recht/benjamin-recht.github.io/_posts/2016-05-18-mates-of-costate.md

 \end{aligned}
 $$

 The Lagrange multipliers $p_i$ are also known as the *adjoint variables* or *costates*.
-To compute the gradient, we just have to solve this set of nonlinear equations
+To compute the gradient, we just have to solve the set of nonlinear equations

 $$
 \nabla_{p_i} \mathcal{L} = 0~\mbox{and}~ \nabla_{z_i} \mathcal{L} =0